Here Comes the Hosiery: Tips and Tricks For Your Wedding Day Tights

 And if the unthinkable (a *gasp* run!) occurs, don't panic.
 Just make sure someone has some clear nail polish or hairspray on hand to keep the run from getting any bigger.
 It's a tip both grandmothers and the Rockettes swear by, so you know it has to work.
 If all else fails, switch them out for one of your backup pairs and you'll be ready to dance the night away.

 You wouldn't leave the other important details of your wedding day until the last minute, so why should your hosiery be any different?
 By devoting just a bit of extra time and effort to choosing your hosiery style and preparing for emergencies, you'll pull off your big day without a hitch -- and you'll look incredible while doing it.
 Fortunately, we're here to help.
-For all your thigh high and other hosiery needs, we've got you (and your legs) covered.
+For all your thigh highs and other hosiery needs, we've got you (and your legs) covered.
 Shop our Bridal Lingerie collection and get free shipping on US orders.